imp444/IC_Addons/IC_BrivGemFarm_HybridTurboStacking_Extra/README.md

 Whenever Briv comes under attack metal shoots out of his pores and covers him in strong armor.
 While armored, Briv takes 10% less damage and gains stacks of Steelbones whenever he is hit by an enemy attack.

-**Briv** is used to gather steelbones stacks for himself, that are converted to Sprint stacks after reset and consumed every time he jumps forward.
+**Briv** is used to gather steelbones stacks for himself, which are converted to Sprint stacks after resetting and then consumed every time he jumps forward.

 <img alt="Melf" height="48" src="Images/Melf_portrait.png" width="48"/>